Multiple sclerosis (MS)

 Multiple sclerosis: Effective treatment

 There is currently no cure for multiple sclerosis.
-However, there are several treatment options available to us.
+However, there are numerous treatment options available to us.
 The aim is to reduce the extent of the inflammatory reactions, slow down the progression of the disease and alleviate the accompanying symptoms.
 It is important that the therapy is individually tailored to your case and the course of your illness.
-You should seek treatment at a center specializing in MS.
+To do this, you should seek treatment at a center specializing in multiple sclerosis, such as the USZ.
+At the Neurology Clinic of the USZ, you will receive comprehensive advice on the most suitable therapy for you.
+In addition to all standard therapies, we are by far the largest MS center in Switzerland with experience in autologous hematopoietic stem cell transplantation for MS patients for whom standard medications are not effective enough.
+We will be happy to advise you if you are interested in this therapy.
+We also regularly offer new therapies as part of clinical trials.
+This helps to better understand the disease and further improve the prognosis for those affected in the future.